ali-ghoghnoos/python-api/README.md

 cd python-api
 chmod 777 install.sh
 ./install.sh
-# After this Step,You Should Open Config File, And Edit it!*_I Tell how to Edit it, With Hashtags
+# After this Step,You Should Open Config File, And Edit it!I Tell how to Edit it, With Hashtags
 ./run.sh
 ```
 ----------